-Festivals of Himalayas of Nepal are as interesting and amazing as other festivals and this blog highlight the time, region, and anecdotes associated with the festival.
+Festivals of the Himalayas of Nepal are as interesting and amazing as other festivals, and this blog highlight the time, region, and anecdotes associated with the festival.
 Trekking in Nepal will be more fun and enriching if you plan your trek during the festive time in the Himalayas.
 Witnessing the festival in person and interacting with the locals during the festival is the best way to know more about the local culture, tradition, and religious values.

 Are you are one of those who love to explore culture while traveling to a place?
 Nepal is famous for its rich culture and tradition.
-Among many festivals celebrated like Dashain, Tihar, Indra Jatra, Holi, etc. festivals celebrated in the Himalayan region of Nepal are less-known.
+However, among many festivals celebrated like Dashain, Tihar, Indra Jatra, Holi, etc., festivals celebrated in the Himalayan region of Nepal are less-known.
 This blog is dedicated to the festival celebrated in the Himalayan region of Nepal.
 From the thrilling horse race to sacred mask dances for which monks practice in recluse, soak in the festive vibe and enjoy with locals.
 Discover 5 Himalayan festivals In Nepal celebrated in high spirits before you plan your visit.

 Mani Rimdu is one of the most famous festivals in the Everest region and celebrated in monasteries of Tengboche, Chiwong, and Thame.
-The festival is celebrated in the 10th month of the Tibetan lunar calendar and the date of the festival is determined by the head lama of the Tengboche monastery.
-Generally, Mani Rimdu falls in October or November each year coinciding with the best time of trekking in Nepal.
+The festival is celebrated in the 10th month of the Tibetan lunar calendar, and the date of the festival is determined by the head lama of the Tengboche monastery.
+Generally, Mani Rimdu falls in October or November each year, coinciding with the best time of trekking in Nepal.
 Enjoy the festive vibe and get a closer look at the local Buddhist culture and tradition in the Himalayas while trekking to Everest Base Camp.

 Mani Rimdu is celebrated to mark the foundation of Buddhism by Guru Rinpoche or Padmasambhava in Tibet.
 The festival is celebrated grandly in the biggest monastery of the Khumbu region, the Tengboche monastery.
-The beautiful monastery offers a stunning view of Ama Dablam and Everest among several other mountains.
+The beautiful monastery offers a stunning view of Ama Dablam and Everest, among several other mountains.

 Although Mani Rimdu is 19 days long festival, only the last 3 days are open for public participation.
-The festival begins by building a mandala with colored sand which takes days to complete.
+The festival begins by building a mandala with colored sand, which takes days to complete.
 Chham or dances with masks are regarded as sacred and only performed in the Mani Rimdu festival.
 Mask dances are the main attraction of this festival that captivities devotees as well as spectators.
 Sacred dances with Buddhist teaching are performed by monks who wear the costumes of deities and behave like one.

-During these dances, symbolic demons are defeated, chased away or converted into Protector of Dharma.
+During these dances, symbolic demons are defeated, chased away, or converted into Protector of Dharma.
 Further, a fire ritual called Jinsak is performed by monks to allay all harm in the world.
-The intricately designed colorful mandala is destroyed during Jinsak and sand is offered to Nagas- the Serpent Gods.
+The intricately designed colorful mandala is destroyed during Jinsak, and sand is offered to Nagas- the Serpent Gods.
 Moreover, the monks chant mantras thousands of times for the wellbeing of the entire universe during this festival.

 The rituals of Mani Rimdu are symbolic of impermanence and remind us that creation and destruction are part of our lives.

-The main monk performing in Tiji is called Tsowo and he is chosen on the basis of precedence and superiority of rank from the Chhode Monastery.
+The main monk performing in Tiji is called Tsowo, and he is chosen on the basis of precedence and superiority of rank from the Chhode Monastery.
 A Tsowo must know the verses of the scriptures well and be familiar with complete rituals.
 He also needs to practice the steps that he will be performing for the festival.
 Did you know that a Tsowo goes through a recluse of 3 months in the monastery as a part of the preparation of Tiji?
 Only the monks who will be performing mask dance with a Tsowo are allowed to accompany him.